BELGIUM

 Lack of mandatory functional separation for dominant network operators

-It is reported that Malaysia does not mandate functional separation for operators with significant market power (SMP) in the telecom market.
-However, there is an obligation of accounting separation since 2016.
+It is reported that Belgium does not mandate functional or accounting separation for operators with significant market power (SMP) in the telecom market.

 Coverage Telecommunications sector